P2P Scholarship – Frequently Asked Questions

 Eligibility for P2P Scholarships:

-New for 2019: Must be an incoming Freshman for 2019/2020 OR must be a returning upperclassmen, who has received a Scholarship Award from Person-to-Person in previous years.
+For 2020: Must be an incoming Freshman for 2020/2021 OR must be a returning upperclassmen, who has received a Scholarship Award from Person-to-Person in previous years.

 - Must be enrolled in full-time, 12 or more credits per semester

 - Must reside in either Stamford, Norwalk, Darien, New Canaan, Westport, Wilton, Weston or Greenwich